freenas/freenas-docs/userguide/intro.rst

 * `iohyve <https://github.com/pr1ntf/iohyve>`_ has been updated to version 0.7.7.

-* Additional disks statistics for percent busy, latency, operations per second, and pending I/O requests have been added to :ref:`Reporting`.
+* Additional disk statistics for percent busy, latency, operations per second, and pending I/O requests have been added to :ref:`Reporting`.